 Today, Dunluce Castle is a spectacular ruin situated on a sweeping Antrim cliff.
 The village is gone – the little that remains has been partially excavated by archaeologists, but the vast majority is not visible.

 The castle comprises two sections – the outer buildings on the mainland, and the castle core on the promontory, now connected by a stone bridge that has replaced the old drawbridge.
 Outside the protection of the castle walls and natural cliffs were a few buildings such as a brewery, stables and visitor lodging.
 Within the castle walls, entered via a fortified gatehouse in typical Scottish style, find the columned remnants of a beautiful loggia, two defensive corner towers, a once-magnificent Jacobean mansion or manor house (dating to 1620), the kitchens, storage and lodgings.

 Legend has it that the original kitchens and some lodgings fell off the cliff during a storm in 1639 though this can’t be true as the buildings were still part of a 19th century painting – though this doesn’t change the fact that they did indeed fall off a cliff!
 Just a bit later than legend claims.

 Dunluce Castle is located on a clifftop along the Causeway Coast in Co Antrim.
-The closest town is Bushmills, home to the world-famous Old Bushmills Distillery, and only a short distance to the UNESCO site, the Giant’s Causeway.
+The closest town is Bushmills, home to the world-famous Old Bushmills Distillery, and near to the Giant’s Causeway UNESCO site.

 Dunluce Castle is also located along the famous, award-winning Causeway Coast.
 This 52 km / 33 mile coastline can be hiked in its entirety in about 3 days – or you simply can hike sections of it.
 The section where Dunluce is located is amongst the Causeway Coast’s most scenic regions.